knative/docs/docs/getting-started/first-service.md

     ```
     !!!
 Success "Expected output"
         ```{ .bash .no-copy }
-        Service hello created to latest revision 'hello-world' is available at URL: http://hello.default.${LOADBALANCER_IP}.sslip.io
+        Service hello created to latest revision 'hello-0001' is available at URL: http://hello.default.${LOADBALANCER_IP}.sslip.io
         ```
         The value of `${LOADBALANCER_IP}` above depends on your type of cluster,